Online DA Service

 The Best Practice Guide for Councils

 The guide draws on successful practices used by councils that assist in the timely determination of development applications.
-It was developed in close collaboration with a number of high growth local councils and draws on their proven processes and procedures.
+It was developed in close collaboration with many high growth local councils and draws on their proven processes and procedures.

 Since the guide was released, the Department has met with 37 councils across regional and metropolitan NSW to discuss their development assessment processes.
 Many councils site the guide as a useful resource and benchmarking tool.